raynaluzier/vsphere-go-sdk/docs/common.md

 ## ParseUriForFilename
 Takes in either the image's Artifactory artifact URI or download URI address for the primary image file (OVA, OVF, or VMTX) and parses it for the file name.
+If the URI doesn't contain a file extension, it will log an error that the URI doesn't contain a complete filename, but it will still return the last segment in the URI provided.

 #### Inputs
 | Name         | Description                                                 | Type     | Required |